 A fullscreen may refer to any of the following:

 1. A full screen is any object or window that occupies the whole computer screen, covering up anything in the background.
 When a window is not fullscreen, it is known as a window.
 If the program and operating system support the ability for a window to be full screen, click the maximize button to make the window occupy the entire screen.

 What is window fullscreen?

 More commonly referred to as maximized, window fullscreen is any window or program that is using the entire screen but is still a window.
 With computer games, it is not uncommon for the game to have both a fullscreen (borderless fullscreen) and window fullscreen mode.
 When running a game in window fullscreen mode, you may notice a performance increase and be able to switch between other programs quicker.

 How to enter and exit fullscreen mode

 In a browser, you can enter fullscreen mode by pressing the F11 key on the keyboard.
-In other programs the keyboard key or options to enter fullscreen mode van vary depending on the program.
-Typically, a game or other program that supports fullscreen mode will have display options or settings that will allow you to specify if you want to run it in fullscreen mode.
+In other programs, the keyboard key or options to enter fullscreen mode van vary depending on the program.
+A game or other program that supports fullscreen mode has display options or settings that allow you to specify if you want to run it in fullscreen mode.